daniellecrobinson/Data-Rescue-PDX/README.md

 # [Data-Rescue-PDX](http://calagator.org/events/1250471401)

 Volunteers!
-Welcome and thank you for spending your evening with us.
+Welcome and thank you for spending your time with us.

 This event is a volunteer effort to contribute to data back up efforts.
 By attending you agree to our Code of Conduct http://confcodeofconduct.com/ which we will enforce.